Evolution of DIR Floortime Techniques

 DIRFloortime® (Floortime) serves as the application of the DIR® model in practice.
 This approach is commonly utilized with children facing educational, social-emotional, mental health, and developmental challenges, particularly those diagnosed with Autism Spectrum Disorders (ASD).
 The DIR model lays the groundwork for understanding how development occurs, while DIRFloortime provides specific methods to encourage that development.
 This dynamic can be perceived as the conceptual framework (DIR) and the practical execution (DIRFloortime).

 The core principles of DIRFloortime such as promoting emotional connections and recognizing individual differences serve as essential elements for its application.
-For a deeper understanding of these principles, refer to our article on core principles of dir floortime for autism.
+For a deeper understanding of these principles, refer to our article on core principles of DIR floortime for autism.

 The Philosophy of DIRFloortime